marcelsby/Collapsible-list/README.md

 # Collapsible-list
-A very simple pure JavaScript plugin to expand and collapse nested html list!
+A very simple pure JavaScript plugin to expand and collapse a nested HTML list!

 # How to use
 To make any list collapsible only give `.collapsible` class to desired `ul` tag!